mchiareli/moo/README.md

-# what is?
+# what is moo?
-moo is, minimalist, mobile first layout/grid css framework, [check it out](http://mchiareli.github.io/moo).
+moo is a minimalist, mobile first, adaptative layout/grid css framework, [check it out](http://mchiareli.github.io/moo).